yuchengxj/Defense-for-LCSCaptcha/README.md

    * `Model_Library_Building` contains the architecture and training parameters for all character detection and recognition models.

    * `Dataset_Generation` contains scripts to generate the synthetic dataset.

+For security and rights considerations, we do not open source the real CAPTCHA dataset and trained attack models.
+If you need them for research purposes, please contact yfu2668@gmail.com.